festelo/hew/README.md

 `MutableEquatableMixin` is a mixin that adds `mutableHashCode` to the model.
 This is an integer generated based on hashCodes of fields you pass to `mutableProps`.

-Presenter uses `mutableHashCode` to make `notify` method notify its listeners only if there's any changes in model.
+Presenter uses `mutableHashCode` to make `notify` method notify its listeners only if there're any changes in model.

 ### Widget